EB-2 vs EB-3: The Right Option for You

 2. Second Preference vs Third Preference

 The first key difference between the EB2 and EB3 visa is their preference categories.
 Both are employment-based visas.
 However, the EB2 visa is the second-preference employment visa, and the EB3 visa is the third-preference employment visa.
-This means that EB2 visas are slightly preferred over EB3 visas.
+This means that EB2 visas are slightly preferred over EB3 visas, which is a key consideration when evaluating the eb2 visa category versus the EB3 option.

 EB2 visas make up approximately 28.6% of approved employment-based visas (about 40,000 annually).
 If there is more supply than demand for EB1 visas, the EB2 visa can fill the remainder of the spots allocated for EB1 visas.

 EB3 visas also make up approximately 28.6% of approved employment-based visas.
 If there is more supply than demand for EB1 and EB2 visas, EB3 can fill the remainder of those allocated spots.
-However, the EB3 category is not eligible for any of these “spillover” spots if there are any EB1 or EB2 visas ahead of them.
+However, the eb 3 visa category generally receives spillover numbers only after EB1 and EB2 demand has been satisfied, which can impact visa availability and wait times.

-EB2 visas are of a higher preference, which means the standards to obtain this category are more strict.
+Because EB2 is a higher preference category, its eligibility standards are more stringent than those of the EB3 visa, which leads some highly qualified professionals to consider alternative extraordinary ability pathways such as the O1 visa to green card process.
 If you qualify for both the EB2 and EB3 visa, it may be better to apply for one over the other.
 You should discuss with a qualified immigration lawyer what would be the best visa to choose based on your unique circumstances.
 For example, the country you were born in may be a very important consideration, as this can impact your wait time.

-In addition to the EB2 and EB3 visa, there are a couple of other types of employment-based green cards.
-The EB1 visa is for priority workers.
+In addition to the EB2 and EB3 visa, there are a couple of other types of employment-based green cards, and some individuals may also work in the United States under a temporary classification such as the L-1 visa before pursuing permanent residence.
+The EB1 visa is for priority workers, including subcategories such as EB-1A for extraordinary ability, EB-1B for outstanding professors and researchers, and EB-1C for multinational managers and executives.
 It has the highest set of requirements, and only a select few people will qualify.
 The EB4 and EB5 visas are only for specific workers.
 Thus, the EB2 and EB3 visas are the most commonly utilized.
 Additionally, there are also family-based green cards.
 This means that a family member, as opposed to an employer, would sponsor your green card application.
 My team and I would be happy to help you figure out which green card avenue is most appropriate for you (Green Card Options).

 3. Requirements